 “After so many drive-in waitresses become movie stars, there has been this real drought, when along come class; somebody who actually went to school, can spell, maybe even plays the piano.
 She may be a wispy, thin little thing, but when you see that girl, you know you’re really in the presence of something.
 In that league there’s only ever been Garbo, and the other Hepburn, and maybe Bergman.
 It’s a rare quality, but boy, do you know when you’ve found it.” —Billy Wilder, director, Breakfast at Tiffany’s

-May 4 marked what would have been legendary actress Audrey Hepburn’s 84th birthday.
+May 4 marked what would have been legendary actress Audrey Hepburn‘s 85th birthday (did you see the beautiful Google doodle?)
 There are so many reasons to celebrate this remarkable woman.
 Her iconic style (is there anybody that looked better in black ballet flats than Audrey Hepburn?), her charity work, and her fabulous career are just the start.
 Hepburn’s outlook on life was absolutely unique and charming, just like her.
 Here are some inspirational tips from Hepburn that will help you in your career and in your life.

 1. Embrace your uniqueness